Site Under Construction

 Community, Development, and Culture: A focus on how people living in specific places and regions experience and affect social, cultural, economic, and environmental processes.
 Includes courses in planning and urban geography, local development, race and place, human-environment relationships, and regional geographies.

 Globalization: A focus on the geographies of globalization and their political, cultural, and economic dimensions.
 Includes courses in geopolitics, economic and cultural globalization, international development, migration, and regional geographies.

 Nature and Society: A focus on the physical and social processes that shape the natural environment and affect human life.
 Includes courses in landforms, climatology, human-environment relationships and regional geographies.

-The Department’s nine full-time faculty are actively engaged in research in political geography, GIScience, geography and social justice, geomorphology, biogeography, historical geography, heritage tourism, and critical cartography.
+The Department’s ten full-time faculty are actively engaged in research in political geography, GIScience, geography and social justice, geomorphology, biogeography, historical geography, heritage tourism, and critical cartography.
 Recent publications include books and book chapters with the Routledge, Blackwell, Wiley-Blackwell, Temple University Press, and Ashgate Publishers.
 Journal articles by faculty appear in Urban Geography, Cultural Geography, the Geographical Review, Progress in Human Geography, Social and Cultural Geography, the Southeastern Geographer, and Iranian Studies.